tdnails/SplunkLogCollectionLab/README.md

 # 🔍 Splunk Enterprise Log Collection Lab

-This lab demonstrates the full setup and configuration of **Splunk Enterprise** to collect and analyze Windows event logs in a simulated domain environment.
+This lab demonstrates the setup and configuration of **Splunk Enterprise** to collect and analyze Windows event logs in a simulated domain environment.
 The goal was to create a centralized log monitoring solution for multiple domain devices using a Universal Forwarder and Splunk's web interface.

 ## 🧠 Lab Objectives